History of the Byzantine Empire: Aftermath

 Slovenians and Turks) were influenced by the Vlachs from the early medieval times.
 Today the Vlachs do not have a country of their own.

-At his death, the role of the emperor as a patron of Eastern Orthodoxy was claimed by Ivan III, Grand Duke of Muscovy.
-He had married Andreas' sister, Sophia Paleologue, whose grandson, Ivan IV, would become the first Tsar of Russia (tsar, or czar, meaning caesar, is a term traditionally applied by Slavs to the Byzantine Emperors).
+At his death, the role of the emperor as a patron of Eastern Orthodoxy was claimed by Ivan III, the grand prince of Moscow.
+He had married Andreas' sister, Sophia Paleologue, whose grandson, Ivan IV, would become the first tsar of all Russia.
 Their successors supported the idea that Moscow was the proper heir to Rome and Constantinople.
-The idea of the Russian Empire as the new, Third Rome was kept alive until its demise with the Russian Revolution of 1917.
+The idea of the Russian Empire as the third Rome was kept alive until its demise with the Russian Revolution of 1917.